CSCfi/csc-user-guide/docs/apps/biopython.md

 ## Available

--   Puhti-rhel8: Python 3.10.6 with Biopython 1.79
+-   Puhti: Python 3.10.6 with Biopython 1.79

-In Puhti-rhel8, Biopython libraries, as well as many other bioinformatics related Python libraries are available.
+In Puhti, Biopython libraries, as well as many other bioinformatics related Python libraries are available.

 ```text
 module load biopythontools